Collection Development Policy

 References: Harvard’s annotated Model Open-Access Policy, revision 1.7 of April 17, 2010, 00:57:25.back to top

 Individuals with Olin ID cards, Olin alumni, and members of schools with whom Olin College has reciprocal agreements (Babson and Wellesley) can check out materials from the Olin College Library.
+Patrons of other Minuteman Library Network libraries can also check out materials, excluding tools, cameras, media equipment, and other "Library of Things" items.
 Visitors may use books and most electronic resources within the library during public hours (M-F 9-5).

 Standard Loan Periods